 Where a terminal guard has not been supplied (optional extra) with the boiler, one may be obtained from Chaffoteaux Limited.

-The air inlet/products outlet duct and the terminal should be no closer than 50 mm (2 in) to combustible material.
-Detailed recommendations on protection of combustible material are given in BS 5440: 1.
+The air inlet/products outlet duct and the terminal of the boiler should be no closer than 50 mm (2 in) to combustible material.
+Detailed recommendations on protection of combustible material are given in BS 5440:1.